Pixel Format Not Accelerated

 - You should get an output similar to this.

+Warning!
+Most Linux distributions provide a way to install drivers with its package manager.
 It is highly recommended you use the distro’s packages for drivers; not doing so can cause problems later!

 - Open your terminal.

-lspci -v | less
+Enter in lspci -v less

 - Look for the line that says VGA Compatible or Video Controller.

 - Look for the Manufacturer and model name.